List of Saki characters: Kiyosumi High School

 Hisa's ability is to win on what are termed "hell waits" - waits with those with just one tile to win (for instance like the 8-pin on a 7-9 inside wait), or those with just one tile left (if for instance in that same 8-pin wait 3 have already been discarded).
 This ability can intimidate opponents so much that she can use it to her advantage, tricking others to play into her hand, or in one case declaring an empty riichi (a ready hand with no winning tiles available as they have been called or discarded) so as to force an exhaustive draw.

 Despite having an ability that would seem to suggest inefficient play, she is still very strategic in nature as shown when she went toe-to-toe with Mihoko in the prefectural individual tournament.

 Outside of the table, Hisa exhibits great leadership skills over her team as well as organizing events and communicating with other schools in the prefecture.
-In addition, she's very caring towards not just her teammates, but for other players as well (such as Mihoko).
+In addition, she is very caring towards not just her teammates, but for other players as well (such as Mihoko).
 This may lead her to make the statement that there is a meaning to each tile you grab.